-Lake Trout will put up a good battle and because of their size can put on a very long fight.
-You can’t just horse them to the surface, you need to keep tension on the line and work them up to the boat cautiously.
+Lake Trout will put up a good battle and can put on a very long fight because of their size.
+You can’t just horse them to the surface; you need to keep tension on the line and work them up to the boat cautiously.

 There are good numbers of Rainbow Trout in Lake Tahoe.
 They aren’t as big as Lake Trout and are typically fished for during the Spring and Summer months.

 Unlike Lake Trout, Rainbows are mainly found in shallower water.
 When hooked these aggressive fish will put on a good fight, in many cases they will take the fight airborne jumping out of the water a number of different times.

 Rainbows can be caught with many different types of lures and bait.
 Trolling can be very productive but also still fishing can be non stop in areas where they have congregated.
 Just because they are smaller don’t underestimate them, they can easily spool line off your reel and come unbuttoned at any time.
 Getting a Rainbow to the boat and then netted is a thrilling experience.

 Lake Tahoe has a good population of Brown Trout and they can be found throughout the lake.
 Smaller than a Lake Trout and a bit bigger than a Rainbow these are fun fish to catch when you find them.
 They do hang in bit deeper waters than Rainbows and are many times when fishing for Lake Trout.

 Also known as Bull Trout, these fish are strong and put on a decent fight of their own.
 Trolling is a common technique when fishing for Brown Trout.

 Ways to Cook Your Lake Tahoe Trout